seanj06/Burgers-R-Us-P5/README.md

 ![order-history-profile](docs/features/order-history-profile.png)

 From there they will be brought to the order history page where they can view the details of the order that they have clicked on.
-They will also be shown an alert message telling them that this is a past comfirmation and they have received an email with the order details.
+They will also be shown an alert message telling them that this is a past confirmation and they have received an email with the order details.

 ![order-history-page](docs/features/order-history.png)